Equisetum pratense: Description

+Strobili containing the sporangium with the spores mature in late spring.
+The cone like strobilus is only present in the spring shoot which grows to resemble the coneless summer shoot.

 Habitat

 Equisetum pratense occurs in alluvial woods, thickets, mossy glades, and calcareous meadows.
 It is a common pioneer species, commonly growing where instability or water erosion leaves an often open ground surface or where sandy alluvium accumulates beside streams.
 Where vegetation is more abundant, the fern occurs only as sparse and diminutive shoots, as the fern is succumbing to competition in a later seral community.

 The plant is widespread, occurring from Iceland and northern Britain and Northern Ireland through northern and central Europe as far south as the Alps.
 It grows across most of northern Asia to Japan and through northern parts of North America from Alaska to Labrador.

 Toxicity

 Equisetum pratense contains the enzyme thiaminase which destroys thiamine (vitamin B1).
 In sufficient quantity it is therefore toxic.